tealtools/awesome-apache-pulsar/README.md

 - [David Kjerrumgaard, Pulsar In Action Author, Talks All Things Pulsar](https://streamnative.io/blog/david-kjerrumgaard-pulsar-inauthor-talks-all-things-pulsar) by Carolyn King.
 - [A More Accurate Perspective on Pulsar’s Performance Compared to Kafka](https://streamnative.io/blog/perspective-on-pulsars-performance-compared-to-kafka) by Penghui Li and Sijie Guo.
 - [Benchmarking Pulsar and Kafka - The Full Benchmark Report - 2020](https://streamnative.io/blog/benchmarking-pulsar-and-kafka-report-2020) by Penghui Li and Sijie Guo.
+- [Pulsar vs Kafka - Part 2 - Adoption, Use Cases, Differentiators, and Community](https://streamnative.io/blog/pulsar-vs-kafka-part-2-adoption-use-cases-differentiators-and-community) by Carolyn King, Addison Higham, and Sijie Guo.
+- [Apache Pulsar Adoption: Why Companies Use the Streaming and Messaging Platform](https://streamnative.io/blog/apache-pulsar-adoption-why-companies-use-streaming-messaging-platform) by Carolyn King, Addison Higham, and Sijie Guo.
+- [A Guide to Apache Pulsar: Compare Features and Architecture to Apache Kafka](https://streamnative.io/blog/guide-apache-pulsar-compare-features-architecture-to-apache-kafka) by Carolyn King, Sijie Guo, and Addison Higham.

 #### Case studies